The Dérailleur Project

 Shimano Dura-Ace 7400 It was introduced in 1985 and was one of the best derailleurs of it's era.

-Suntour Cyclone GT This is the long cage version and it was introduced in 1976.
+Suntour Cyclone GT – This is a lighting test with the long cage version of the Cyclone.
+It was introduced in 1976.

 Shimano XTR M910 This is a 2nd generation model and it was introduced in 1995.